Cramiumlabs/active_card_simulator/README.md

 ## Setup Instructions

+Important Notes:
+- The `sdk` and `repo` directories should be at the same level as the `activecard` directory
+- The `settings.gradle.kts` file is configured to look for modules in these specific locations
+- Make sure all directories are at the same level in the parent directory
+- Ensure you're on the correct branches:
+  - MPC Android SDK: `feature/active-card`
+  - ActiveCard SDK: `dev`

 To set up the project correctly, follow these steps:

 1. Create a parent directory for all components: